Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: The Representational objective

 for two reasons.
 First, the events are conceptual idealizations of instantaneous events and have zero duration.
 Second, and critically, what matters operationally is not the value or amplitude of the spike at an individual time $t$, but how spikes contribute to or influence downstream quantities, for example, synaptic currents, counts, a kernel, a low-pass filter, or averages over a time window.
 The effects of spikes on these classes of functions are necessarily almost always integrals or sums.

 To define a spike train, we need to define an object $s_i$ such that any physically meaningful operation we do with it can be expressed as an integral or sum paired with a test function $\varphi(t)$ that measures the effect of $s_i$ on the operation.
-A valid test function will need to satisfy a number of formal mathematical properties and will be of practical neurophysiological utility, as in the examples introduced in the previous paragraph.
+A valid test function will need to satisfy a number of formal mathematical properties and should be of practical neurophysiological utility, like the examples from the previous paragraph.

 Formally, we want to understand, or compute, the degree to which a spike at $t_i^k$ contributes to or affects $\varphi(t_i^k)$.
 For multiple spikes, we want the contributions to add, such that